Frequently Asked Questions

 This program is designed for persons who serve (or will serve) in various administrative or leadership roles in faith-based educational institutions.

 Is the program accredited?

 The program is accredited by the Western Association of Schools and Colleges and is offered by CBU's prestigious Metcalf School of Education.
 Students completing this graduate-level degree will meet the education requirements for the Association of Christian Schools International's (ACSI) Lifetime Professional Administrator's Credential.
 The program is now in the process of obtaining ACSI accreditation.

 How long has this program been offered at CBU?

-The program is in its 13th year with more than 120 students enrolled in or graduated from the first eleven cohorts representing a full spectrum of Christian schools in Alabama, Arizona, California, Hawaii, Illinois, Louisiana, Missouri, Nevada, Utah, New Mexico, Texas and Utah, as well as Malawi, Africa; Sierra Leone, Africa; Xiamen, China; and Subic Bay, Philippines.
+The program is in its 16th year with more than 130 students enrolled in or graduated from the first thirteen cohorts representing a full spectrum of Christian schools in Alabama, Arizona, California, Colorado, Hawaii, Illinois, Louisiana, Maine, Missouri, Nevada, New Mexico, Texas and Utah, as well as Malawi, Africa; Sierra Leone, Africa; Xiamen, China; Subic Bay, Philippines; and Vienna, Austria.

 Does CBU provide living accommodations for the summer courses?

 Yes - inexpensive on-campus apartment accommodations are available for the summer, two-week session at $20/night on a per diem basis.